kubernetes/autoscaler/vertical-pod-autoscaler/docs/sidecar-containers.md

 This default "manage everything" approach can cause problems with sidecars because:
 - Sidecar containers often have their own resource requirements set by their injection webhooks
 - VPA's automatic management may conflict with these requirements
-- Without proper handling, this can lead to resource conflicts and pod instability
+- Without proper handling, this can lead to problems like endless eviction loops

 Example of a VPA resource that explicitly configures one container but affects all: